Home Vancouver Events Calendar Festivals and Events in Vancouver Vancouver’s Festival du Bois Francophone Festival in Coquitlam 2026

 Opening Night Contra Dance

 The Contra Dance is a family-friendly event that involves a style of folk dancing in lines of couples.
-The Sybaritic String Band which specializes in contra dancing, provided the entertainment last year.
+The Sybaritic String Band, which specializes in contra dancing, provided the entertainment last year.

 The Contra Dance is open to people of all ages.
 It’s a family-friendly event that was recommended for adults and “children who like dancing with adults” (which meant there aren’t separate little kids’ activities).
 It’s a lot of fun.

 Check out the following video to see what the Contra Dance is all about.
-Hopefully the event takes place again in 2026!

 Visit festivaldubois.ca for the festival’s official website.